-Ferrera's Instagram post featured a 4-part gallery of images, two of her stunning Oscars beauty look and two that paid homage to her Honduran ancestors.
+Ferrera's Instagram post featured a four-part gallery of images, two of her stunning Oscars beauty look and two that paid homage to her Honduran ancestors.

 According to accessories designer Jennifer Behr, the symbolic headpiece was a collaboration between her, Ferrera, and the star's glam team, including stylist Karla Welch and hairstylist Aviva Perea.
 "America is Honduran, and wanted to create a headpiece that would allow her to carry her warrior ancestors with her," Behr wrote on Instagram following the star's debut.
 "We crafted a custom brass halo inspired by Honduras’s most famous warrior, who is memorialized on the country’s currency."

-To complete the look, her hairstylist partnered with Suave to create a beautiful canvas that put the accessory front and center.
-"We wanted to keep America's hair super sleek and shiny with a center part," Perera explained.
+To complete the look, her hairstylist partnered with Suave to create a beautiful canvas that put the accessory front and centre.
+"We wanted to keep America's hair super sleek and shiny with a centre part," Perera explained.
 "The goal was to keep her long, super-straight hair movable, while maintaining smoothness.
-At the end, I attached the headpiece and off she glided to the Awards."
+At the end, I attached the headpiece and off she glided to the awards."